 |Patients post-ingestion of sustained release paracetamol (e.g. Panadol Osteo®, Osteomol®)

-- ALT and repeat serum paracetamol concentration 4 hours after initial testing to capture the delayed release.
-Repeat paracetamol levels and ALT again 2 hours prior to cessation of the infusion.
+ALT and repeat serum paracetamol concentration four hours after initial testing to capture the delayed release.
+Repeat paracetamol levels and ALT again two hours prior to cessation of the infusion.

 |Patients with potentially toxic repeated supratherapeutic ingestions